eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop encounters a failure while deleting the old workload during the update of a workload, the WorkloadControlLoop shall continue allowing a subsequent update or delete attempt.
+When the WorkloadControlLoop encounters a failure while deleting the old workload during the update of a workload, the WorkloadControlLoop shall continue allowing subsequent workload commands attempt.

 Rationale:
 This allows to try the update again instead of going in an undefined state.